 Moisture Content of Soil and Unit Weight Tests:

-Moisture content and unit weight must be performed on retained soil samples from either sand cone or rubber balloon tests to complete calculations for soil compaction.
-These tests are easily done in the laboratory but are often performed on site to provide important compaction data quickly, to earthwork contractors and other concerned parties.
+Moisture content and unit weight must be performed on retained soil samples from either a sand cone or rubber balloon tests to complete calculations for soil compaction.
+These tests are easily done in the laboratory but are often performed on-site to provide important compaction data quickly, to earthwork contractors and other concerned parties.
 The chart below shows a few different methods that can be used for moisture determinations and there are a variety of scales and balances that can be used for weighing soil samples in laboratory or field settings.

 ASTM Soil Moisture Tests

 |D2216||Laboratory oven determination||Most reliable, but delays reporting of results|

 |D4643||Microwave method||Faster than the oven method, but still delays reporting|